-(ii) Other comprehensive income
+ii).
+Other comprehensive income

-The company recognises change on account of remeasurement of the net defined benefit liability as part of other
+The company recognises change on account of remeasurement of the net defined benefit liability as part of other comprehensive income with separate disclosure, which comprises of:

-- return on plan assets, excluding amounts included in net interest on the net defined benefit liability; and - any change in the effect of the asset ceiling excluding amounts included in net interest on the net defined benefit liability.
+- · actuarial gains and losses; - return on plan assets, excluding amounts included in net interest on the net defined benefit liability; and - any change in the effect of the asset ceiling excluding amounts included in net interest on the net defined benefit liability.